hzeller/bdfont.data/README.md

 (Note, this a somewhat hacky tool I use for personal projects; provided AS-IS).

-Simple tool to generate bitmap-fonts stored in static data C-structs from BDF fonts.
+Simple tool to generate bitmap-fonts to be compiled into static data C-structs from BDF fonts, including support functions to access them.

 The focus is to generate a somewhat compact representation of fonts suited for embedded systems with little flash memory.